GreenYoshiX/GreenYoshiX.github.io/index.md

 2. To spread a Biblical understanding of who Jesus is and why we need Him in our lives.

- In the gospel of Mark, chapter 16, verse 16, <p style="color: #ff0000"> "Go ye into all the world and preach the gospel to every creature." </p>
+ In the gospel of Mark, chapter 16, verse 16, Jesus tells us to <p style="color: #ff0000"> "Go ye into all the world and preach the gospel to every creature." </p>